lencemajzovska/digit-classification-mnist/README.md

 ## Project Description

-The goal was to build and evaluate machine learning models for digit classification.
+The project includes both the development and evaluation of machine learning models for digit classification, as well as the deployment of the best model in an interactive Streamlit web application.

 Three different models were compared: Logistic Regression, Random Forest, and Extra Trees.
-After hyperparameter tuning, the Extra Trees model showed the best performance and was implemented in a Streamlit application for real-time predictions.
+After hyperparameter tuning, the Extra Trees model showed the best performance and was implemented in a Streamlit app for real-time predictions.

 ---